akka/akka/akka-docs-dev/rst/scala/stream-integrations.rst

 demand is received.

 Depending on the defined :class:`OverflowStrategy` it might drop elements if there is no space available in the buffer.
-The strategy :class:`OverflowStrategy.backpressure` is not supported for this Source type, you should consider using ActorPublisher if you want a backpressured actor interface.
+The strategy ``OverflowStrategy.backpressure`` is not supported for this Source type, you should consider using ``ActorPublisher`` if you want a backpressured actor interface.

 The stream can be completed successfully by sending ``akka.actor.PoisonPill`` or